The 2019 Ride will be held on September 15 at 7:00 a.m. Online Registration Now Closed.

 In recognition of their efforts to protect and improve Narragansett Bay, all net proceeds from rider registration and sponsorships from this year's 4 Bridges Ride will be donated to Save The Bay.

-Online registration is now closed.
-Onsite registration will be available at the Park and Ride in North Kingstown on September 15 from 12:00 pm - 5:00 pm.
+Onsite registration will be available at the Park and Ride in North Kingstown on September 14 from 12:00 pm - 5:00 pm.

 Please have your bike ready to be checked into our overnight holding area so you will be able to utilize the shuttles on Sunday morning.